Applications for the 2017 training programme are now open! The deadline for applications is 5pm on the 10th February 2017.

 - Short placements with Local Environmental Records Centres, learning how to digitize site information in GIS programmes, process survey data, and use professional ecological recording software.

 In addition, the training programme is kindly supported by four local ecological consultancies, Blackdown Environmental, First Ecology, Green Ecology and Seasons Ecology.
-Trainee Ecologists will have the opportunity to meet staff from these businesses, and all four are willing to offer paid work for Trainee Ecologists where opportunities arise.
+All four are willing to offer paid work for Trainee Ecologists where opportunities arise.

 Tom Nitti, one of the 2015 Trainee Ecologists, was rectruited in a permanent position by a well-respected local ecological consultancy at the end of his time with the programme;